 Vitamin C

-Vitamin C is a good option for preggos who are looking for an ingredient that can help with dark patches.
-It is a natural skin lightener, but vitamin C can also be very helpful when it comes to maintaining collagen.
-Vitamin C is an antioxidant, which can help to protect the skin from free radical damage.
-And you need that whether you are pregnant or not.
+Vitamin C is a good option for pregnant women dealing with dark patches of hyperpigmentation (often known as melasma or the “mask of pregnancy”).
+It is a natural skin brightener, and can help reduce the appearance of dark spots by inhibiting melanin production.
+Additionally, vitamin C plays an important role in collagen synthesis, which is essential for maintaining skin elasticity and firmness. but vitamin C can also be very helpful when it comes to maintaining collagen.
+As an antioxidant, it can help to protect the skin from free radical damage.

 Vitamin E

-Vitamin E is a good option for preggos who are dealing with dryness.
-It is a natural antioxidant that can help to protect the skin and keep it hydrated.
+Vitamin E applied topically is a good option for skin lacking moisture.
+It is a natural antioxidant that can help protect the skin and keep it hydrated.
+While topical use of Vitamin E during pregnancy is generally considered safe, oral intake may have adverse effects (if in doubt, it’s best to consult your GP).

 Vitamin K